Beyond MSG and MetOp

 - The Infrared Sounding (IRS) mission to support Numerical Weather Prediction (NWP) by providing atmospheric motion vectors through the tracking of three-dimensional water vapour patterns.
 It would also deliver more frequent information on vertical temperature and water-vapour profiles in the atmosphere.

 - The UV/Visible Sounding (UVS) mission to support air quality monitoring and forecasting, being able to monitor pollution clouds and plumes.
 It would also be used for UV radiation monitoring and forecasting.

 The MTG satellites will be three-axis stabilised rather than spin-stabilised, allowing a much higher duty cycle for observing the Earth.
 Consideration is also being given to having two satellites to support the imagery and sounding missions respectively.
 This would entail up to eight satellites including back-ups, each with a design lifetime of 7.5 years.

-Final mission definition is set to take place in 2006.
 Following the previous model of cooperation between the two international organisations, ESA will fund basic technologies as well as the first satellite, and will be the overall procurement agent for MTG satellites.
-EUMETSAT will define requirements and be responsible for the overall programme.
+Eumetsat will define requirements and be responsible for the overall programme.
 A similar approach is being pursued for the follow-on EPS/MetOp successor system.